How Much Can Truck Drivers Make?

 Still, you may be wondering whether truck driving really lives up to all the hype.
 It is a taxing job, one which will frequently push you to the limits of your endurance.
 Will you earn enough for all that hard work to be worth it?

 We are going to tell you everything you ever wanted to know about how much you can earn as a truck driver.
 By the time you’ve finished reading, you will have a realistic idea of what you can expect to make in your first year, and how your salary can grow as your journey continues to unfold.

 You will also know exactly which opportunities to pursue to ensure that you earn the highest possible income now and over the years to come.

 Here Is What Truck Drivers Make on Average Starting Out

 First of all, driver salaries vary a lot— as in upwards of 35%.

-As of the time of we originally published this piece (2015), Glassdoor.com reports that salaries start out around $28,000 per year and max out around $65,000 per year, with the national average being $43,464.
+As of the time of we originally published this piece (2015), Glassdoor.com reported that truck driver pay started out around $28,000 per year and max out around $65,000 per year, with the national average being $43,464.

 The numbers reported by the Bureau of Labor Statistics (BLS) are similar.
 The median pay in 2016 was $41,340, which equates to $19.87 per hour.

-Indeed.com provides a good sample of salaries for all experience levels and are the source we use most frequently here at TDS.
+Indeed.com provides a good sample of salaries for all experience levels and is the source we use most frequently here at TDS.